-Community Solar subscriptions are available to home and business owners, renters, faith communities, and more.
+Community Solar subscriptions are available to many home owners across the state and allow those who cannot or prefer not to install arrays to benefit from solar energy.
 Minnesota has been a pioneer in Community Solar Gardens since the Legislature passed the state’s first CSG legislation in 2013.
-Community Solar Gardens allow homeowners or renters in many parts of the state to support clean energy and climate justice and save money on electricity without installing solar panels themselves.
+Community Solar Gardens allow homeowners or renters to support clean energy and climate justice and save money on electricity without installing solar panels themselves.

 Request more information about the Community Solar Gardens that MNIPL supports in the Twin Cities and Central and Southern Minnesota.

 Solar Champions Learn more about how you can raise awareness about Solar AND raise money for your community.